Compliance

 Prevention of Bribery and Corruption

 The Group participates in the United Nations Global Compact, and puts the 10 principles, including anti-corruption, into practice.
 We have established and published the ENEOS Group Anti-Corruption Policy, which clearly states that the Group will not engage in corrupt practices.
 With regard to anti-corruption, the Group does not tolerate bribery in any form.
-We have internal regulations in place to prevent bribery at our Group companies, and all officers and employees actively work under a clear commitment by management of all Group companies to prevent bribery.
+We have internal regulations in place, including the ENEOS Group Anti-Corruption Policy, to prevent bribery at our Group companies, and all officers and employees actively work under a clear commitment by management of all Group companies to prevent bribery.
 ENEOS requires overseas subsidiaries where it has ownership of more than 50% to establish and comply with anti-bribery guidelines.

 The Company, ENEOS, and its overseas subsidiaries have a mechanism to check for bribery involving travel expenses, business entertainment, gift giving, and donations, taking into consideration the laws and regulations of each country.